ResearchKit/SageResearch/ResearchSuite/README.md

 # ResearchSuite
-ResearchSuite contains the core logic for navigating Steps and Tasks to collect Results independently of any particular UI/UX implementation.
-Key elements of this project are updating code to Swift 4, and creating a data model built around Protocols, allowing the more modular composition of apps from independent components.
+ResearchSuite contains the core logic for navigating Steps and Tasks to collect Results independently of any particular UI/UX implementation or back-end services.
+Key elements of this project are updating code to Swift 4 and creating a data model built around protocols, allowing the more modular composition of apps from independent components.

 ## License